| Age

 |

-you must know which age group of kids you are writing for.
+foremost, you must know the target age group of kids you are

 your target readers and develop your story accordingly.
 In